windy-catty/LNP_ML/README.md

 python main_script.py predict small_test_split_with_ultra_held_out_for_in_silico_screen test_screen
 ```

-Running all code for training a model based on all data in this repository can take ~24+ hours, depending on your computer specifications.
-The smaller toy dataset discussed immediately above should take significantly less time at ~5 hours to run.
+Running all code for training a model based on all data in this repository can take ~3 hours with CUDA GPU or ~24+ hours with CPU only, depending on your computer specifications.
+The smaller toy dataset discussed immediately above should take significantly less time at ~10 minutes to run with CUDA GPU or ~3 hours with CPU only.